Some frustrating questions on dimensions of products of posets: Definitions and examples

-which are clear in view of the representation of $S_n$ as a subposet of $2^n,$ and of $2^n$ as a direct product of $n$ chains.
-So it will suffice to show that the ordering on $S_n$ is not an intersection of fewer than $n$ total orderings.
+which are clear in view of the representation of $S_n$ as a subposet of $\2^n,$ and of $\2^n$ as a direct product of $n$ chains.
+So to get the desired equalities when $n\geq 3,$ it will suffice to show that the ordering on $S_n$ is not an intersection of fewer than $n$ total orderings.